balena-io-hardware/fin-info-doc/README.md

 ```

-creates a page break, needs to have a blank line above and below as per the example
+creates a page break, needs to have a blank line above and one below as per the example

 ## Building pdf releases